 It is essential to see your dentist to ensure your teeth and jaw are healthy and functioning correctly.
 Treatment measures may be taken such as recommending a nightguard, referral to an orthodontist or referral to a doctor.
 Therapy options for body-focused repetitive behaviour include cognitive behaviour therapy, habit reversal training, comprehensive behaviour training, acceptance and behavioural therapy, and dialectical behaviour therapy.
 Medication may also be recommended.

-See your dentist or doctor if you are repeatedly or compulsively biting your cheeks to receive individualized treatment.
+See your dentist near you or doctor if you are repeatedly or compulsively biting your cheeks to receive individualized treatment.
 Treatment may range from a nightguard to behaviour therapy to stop the habit.
 Talk with your dentist/doctor about the proper treatment for you.